DworkinLab/WingMachine_manual/SomeNotesOnCroppingAndResizingImages.md

   So the numerator gives the width of the original full size image in mm, scaled by the width of the resized image in pixels. d = mm/px for the resized image.

 - For our current microscope system at McMaster (the Olympus BX 43 with the DP10 camera), we capture most wing images using either the 2X or 4X at full (4080 x 3072) resolution.
-For rescaling during the spline (i.e. resizing image to 632 x 480)
+For rescaling during the spline (i.e. resizing image to 632 x 480).

+ ** With the 4X objective: **
+ For the original image
+ a = 4080 px, b = 0.0005375 mm/px,
+ a x b = 2.193 mm (width)

+After resizing image to 632 x 480 px (c = 632)
+d =  0.00347 (mm/px)

+** With the 2X objective: **
+ For the original image
+ a = 4080 px, b = 0.00108 mm/px,
+ a x b = 4.4064 mm (width)

+After resizing image to 632 x 480 px (c = 632)
+d =  0.00697 mm/px

 ## Greyscale VS colour
 - If you are using your images only for splining wings (or measuring wing size).
 They you can use greyscale.